ospalh/3d-printing/Damestein/description.md

 Yet another draughts piece.
 This one should work nicely with 42 mm squares on the board.

-This one has an annular design, that is, a hole in the middle.
+It has an annular design, that is, a hole in the middle.
 It also has a recess for a one eurocent coin to mark promoted pieces.

 ## Print settings